 Recipe Testers Reviews

-So easy and so delicious, this seems to be the theme for Barefoot Contessa.
-These were so simple to make yet so satisfying and pleasurable.
+So easy and so delicious.
+This seems to be the theme for Barefoot Contessa.
+These rosemary cashews were so simple to make yet so satisfying and pleasurable.
 The smell of the roasted cashews when they hit the rosemary and butter mixture was intoxicating.
-This recipe will definitely be added to my arsenal of recipes.
+This appetizer will definitely be added to my arsenal of recipes.

 I accidentally bought raw cashews at the store and was looking for a tasty way to remedy my error.
 This fit the bill perfectly.
 I had all the ingredients at home.
 I simply toasted the cashews for about 7 to 8 extra minutes before adding them to the herb and spice mixture.
 These are the perfect combination of spicy, sweet, salty, and savory, and the perfect cocktail party nosh!